noah-nuebling/mac-mouse-fix/Localization/Localization How To.md

 - NotePlan [[MMF - i18n]]

+## Tips for Localizers

+- Enter a linebreak in .stringsdict using option + enter. '\n' doesn't work.

 ## Memory helpers

 - Don't change the keys for NSLocalizedString()!
 Otherwise all the existing translations will be deleted.